-Although it is not certain whether the underlying deposits (U4, U5 or U6) are completely nonerosive and the base of the Holocene Formations could not be detected over the entire area, this base still is an indicator for the lowest expected seabed level in the considered period (2015-2046).
-Since the Holocene Formations are present over the entire project area (with a layer thickness between 1 and about 17m), it is very likely that morphodynamic bed level changes only occur in this layer.
+Although it is not certain whether the underlying deposits (Unit D, Unit C and Unit B) are completely non-erosive and the base of the Holocene Formations could not be detected over the entire area, this base still is an indicator for the lowest expected seabed level in the considered period (2015-2046).
+Since the Holocene Formations are present over the entire project area (with a layer thickness between 1 and about 13m), it is very likely that morphodynamic bed level changes only occur in this layer.

-Therefore, the RSBL is compared with the isopach of the base of the Bligh Bank Formation (file: SBP_Base of Bligh Bank_Formation_Unit U7.dat).
-For this purpose, the sample points were interpolated to the same 5x5m grid used in this study; see the left image of Figure 5.9.
-If the isopach is then subtracted from the measured bathymetry in 2015, the layer thickness of the Holocene Formation is obtained; see the right image of Figure 5.9.
+Therefore, the RSBL is compared with the isopach of the base of the Bligh Bank Formation.
+For this purpose, the calculated points were interpolated to the same 5x5m grid used in this study; see the left image of Figure 5.8.
+The layer thickness of the Holocene Formation is visualized in the right image of Figure 5.8.